Supporters' group: Match day

+Supporters' of the Switzerland national football team march to BC Place Vancouver for a Round of 16 match against Colombia during the 2026 FIFA World Cup.

 During matches of significant importance, many supporters' groups choreograph a large overhead display that is displayed just in the section of the stadium where the group is located or the entire stadium.
 Sometimes, small sheets of plastic or paper are held aloft to form a pattern, or to colour the stadium.
 Such a display is called a "mosaic" or "card display".
 Other materials used in certain types of displays include balloons, streamers, huge banners, flares, smoke bombs, and at times, giant dolls.
 Popular culture icons are often used on banners.
 Corporate brand logos and catchphrases are also often used.
 The displays, which can be expensive to make, often take months to prepare.
 All of the supporter-provided overhead displays, two-poles, banners, etc. are called tifo.

 Supporters groups tend to be highly vocal at matches, with each group having several football chants.
 The melodies are mostly taken from popular songs.